 OARC Member organizations are required to set a Voting Representative in the OARC Member Portal by a particular deadline, normally about one week prior to the election.
-This deadline is published as part of the AGM/elections calendar.
 OARC uses the email address of this representative to populate the list of voters in the OpaVote election.